all-of-us/workbench/README.md

 CircleCI Test Status [![CircleCI Build Status](https://circleci.com/gh/all-of-us/workbench.svg)](https://circleci.com/gh/all-of-us/workflows/workbench)

 ## Introduction
-The [All of Us Research Program](https://allofus.nih.gov/) Researcher Workbench is a platform for researchers to work with program data in a secure and convenient way.
+The [All of Us Research Program](https://allofus.nih.gov/) Researcher Workbench is an application that runs on the [Terra platform](https://terra.bio) for researchers to work with *All of Us* program data in a secure and convenient way.
 It provides users with an environment for running Jupyter notebooks in R or Python that can access data in the program's Curated Data Repository.
 For information on research opportunities see the [official website](https://allofus.nih.gov/get-involved/opportunities-researchers).

-While the code in this repository is available according to the terms of our  [licence](LICENSE.txt), not all features are available for external use.
-In particular, it's not crrenlty possible for third parties to build and deploy their own instance of the Researcher Workbench solely from the code here.
+While the code in this repository is available according to the terms of our [license](LICENSE.txt), not all features are available for external use.
+In particular, it's not currently possible for third parties to build and deploy their own instance of the Researcher Workbench solely from the code here.

 ## Development Guides